-Palau in Micronesia, is home to some world class diving.
-It offers an abundance of dives with sea walls, caves, sheer drop-offs and a vast variety of marine life.
+Palau Island is home to some world-class diving as it offers an abundance of dives with sea walls, caves, sheer drop-offs and a vast variety of marine life.
 It wasn’t until 1994 when Palau became a nation-state and established as the world’s first nation-wide marine reserve, labeling its entire ocean as an underwater sanctuary.

 There are eight main islands which make up the bulk of Palau and all are inhabited, however, the archipelago itself, includes more than 200 islands.
 The majority of the islands represent two geological formations and are located within a barrier reef.
 The biggest islands are rugged with jungle and are filled with grass terraces.
-The Floating Garden Islands, formally known as the Rock Islands, are made of a limestone formation.
-While at the northernmost tip of the island Kayangel is made of a classical coral atoll.
+The Floating Garden Islands, formally known as the Rock Islands, are made of a limestone formation and are simply breathtaking, making some of the scuba diving in Palau the best in the world.

 Blue Corner really is one of those dive spots that seems different each time you dive it and you will most certainly want to come back and visit again and again.